postcss/postcss/README.md

 Unlike them PostCSS gives you useful high level API (for example, safe iterators), changes source map generator (or modifier for existing source map from preprocessors).

 [Gonzales]: https://github.com/css/gonzales

 ### Rework

 [Rework] was a first CSS postprocessors framework.
-It was very similar to PostCSS.
+PostCSS is very similar to it.

-But Rework has no high level API and pays no attention to your CSS code style and indentations.
+But Rework has no high level API and rewrite CSS code style and indentations.
 So it can’t be used in text editor plugins.

-Unlike it PostCSS preserves all spaces and code formatting.
-If you don't change rule, output will be byte-to-byte equal.
+Unlike it PostCSS preserves all spaces and code formatting If you don't change rule, output will be byte-to-byte equal.

 [Rework]: https://github.com/visionmedia/rework